-The mission of Disabled Students Programs and Services (DSPS) is to ensure that all students with disabilities have equal access to all of the programs and services at Napa Valley College.
+The mission of Disability Support Programs and Services (DSPS) is to ensure that all students with disabilities have equal access to all of the programs and services at Napa Valley College.
 Napa Valley College operates an integrated program and services model to maximize and simplify students’ opportunities for success.

 As a college student with a documented disability, you have the right to "reasonable accommodations based upon your educational limitations" under Title 5 of the California Education Code and Section 504 of the Rehabilitation Act of 1973.
 Provisions of the law state that "No otherwise qualified person with a disability in the United States shall, solely by reason of disability, be denied the benefits of, be excluded from participation in, or be subject to discrimination under any program or activity receiving federal financial assistance."